 The news media regularly seeks faculty from a variety of disciplines to share their expertise in a given subject.

 Offering your knowledge to a journalist enhances awareness of your program and credibility of the college.
 It also provides a valuable public service by contributing to the accuracy and quality of the news reporting about your field.

-If you are interested in being a media expert please fill out this form, and we will contact you if an appropriate need arises.
+If you are interested in becoming a media expert, please complete the media expert form, and we will contact you if an appropriate need arises.